Detection loophole attacks on semi-device-independent quantum and classical protocols

-Recently several semi-device independent quantum protocols were proposed - e.g. for secure key distribution, random access coding, and randomness generation - in a scenario where no assumption on the internal working of the devices used in the protocol is made, except their dimension.
-These protocols, while being often more practical than fully-device independent ones, are also clearly more secure than their device dependent counterparts.
-Nevertheless, we discuss conditions under which detection inefficiencies can be exploited to fake the result of the protocol - and how to prevent it - in terms of the detection probability and of the worst case success probability of a random access code.
+\abstracts{ Semi-device-independent quantum protocols realize information tasks -- e.g. secure key distribution, random access coding, and randomness generation -- in a scenario where no assumption on the internal working of the devices used in the protocol is made, except their dimension.
+These protocols offer two main advantages: first, their implementation is often less demanding than fully-device-independent protocols.
+Second, they are more secure than their device-dependent counterparts.
+Their classical analogous is represented by random access codes, which provide a general framework for describing one-sided classical communication tasks.
+We discuss conditions under which detection inefficiencies can be exploited by a malicious provider to fake the performance of semi-device-independent quantum and classical protocols -- and how to prevent it.} {}{} \keywords{semi-device-independent protocols, random access codes, detection loophole} \communicate{}